GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Some days, I feel like a JPEG file in a Word document."
+Quote of the day : "One day, I became famous... but the next day, no one remembered."

 ### Contact me